QBs Hickbottom, Witt, WR McClain stand out in Legacy Bowl

 Teams started each quarter with fresh possessions.

-Souza gave Team Gaither a 9-0 lead with a 21-yard field goal set up by Fort Valley State receiver Sehmar Bridges’ fumble after a short pass on which he went to the ground to make the catch, but then got up and ran — an allowable move in this exhibition designed to largely follow NFL rules.
+Souza gave Team Gaither a 9-0 lead with a 21-yard field goal set up by a turnover.
+Fort Valley State receiver Sehmar Bridges fumbled after a short pass on which he went to the ground to make the catch, but then got up and ran — an allowable move in a game played largely by NFL rules.

 After team Gaither took a 15-0 lead on Carter’s keeper, Souza again missed the extra point.

-Prairie View A&M quarterback Juwan Pass put Team Robinson on the board with a 1-yard run.
+Prairie View A&M quarterback Juwan Pass provided Team Robinson’s lone score on a 1-yard run.
 But yet another extra point kick failed, this one by Benedict’s Rigoberto Tinoco.

-After Hickbottom’s touchdown run in the fourth quarter, Souza hit the extra point kick on his third try for the final score.
+After Hickbottom’s touchdown run in the fourth quarter, Souza made the extra point for the final score.

 The game was the brainchild of former NFL quarterbacks Doug Williams and James “Shack” Harris, who both played at Grambling.
-Their goal was to improve exposure for top Black college players to pro scouts during a week of activities that included meet-and-greets at a downtown hotel and practices.
+They wanted improve exposure for top Black college players to pro scouts during a week of activities that included meet-and-greets at a downtown hotel and practices.

-Top HBCU players from college football’s FCS level and Division II were invited to play.
+Top HBCU players from college football’s FCS level and Division II were invited.

 Several prominent NFL players showed their support.
 Kansas City Chiefs quarterback Patrick Mahomes took part in the pre-game coin toss.
 Saints left tackle Terron Armstead was among the dignitaries on the sideline.